braintree/braintree_ios/DEVELOPMENT.md

 * Host app does not integrate with [card.io](https://www.card.io/)
 * Host app has a secure, authenticated server with a [Braintree server-side integration](https://developers.braintreepayments.com/ios/start/hello-server)

+## Committing

+* Commits should be small but atomic.
+Tests should always be passing; the product should always function appropriately.
+* Commit messages should be concise and descriptive.
+* Commit messages reference the trello board by ID or URL.
+(Sorry, these are not externally viewable.)

 ## Deployment and Code Organization

 * Code on master is assumed to be in a relatively good state at all times